RxmTaco/HaalariLED/README.md

 3. Change WiFi credentials
 4. Configure the display settings according to your preferences.
 5. Click "Submit" to apply the changes.

+Make sure you are using a power supply that can handle a minimum of 1A output current!

+If you are using a weaker power supply, change the current limit in `spec.h` and flash the firmware.

 ## Flashing your own firmware
 ### Prerequisites